Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The 253.7 yards per game the Texans are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- The 253.7 yards per game the Texans are conceding through the air makes them the NFL's 18th-ranked pass defense.

-- The Texans have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.
+- The Texans have given up 21 touchdowns through the air (1.4 per game).
+They are ninth in the NFL in that category.

 Recent Performances